codepath/android_guides/Google-Play-Style-Tabs-using-SlidingTabLayout.md

 ```
 ### Add Icons to SlidingTabLayout

-The key to add icons to your sliding tabs is to return a `SpannableString`, containing your icon in an `ImageSpan`, from your PagerAdapter's `getPageTitle(position)` method as shown in the code snippet below:
+Currently, the SlidingTabLayout class does not provide a clean abstraction model that allows for icons in your tab.
+There are many posted workarounds, one of which is to return a `SpannableString`, containing your icon in an `ImageSpan`, from your PagerAdapter's `getPageTitle(position)` method as shown in the code snippet below:

 ```java
 private int[] imageResId = {